Initial Setup

 Gitlab Project Access Token Creation Gitlab Project Access Token Creation

-1. Integrate the token using the following command:
+• Integrate the repository using the following command:

 2. Visit the webpage of your project.